 Before the procedure, the patient is carefully evaluated to make sure he is an appropriate candidate for prostate brachytherapy, which is defined by several staging tests.

 Clinical History & Physical Exam

-All patients will have a detailed clinical history obtained as it relates to their general health, prostate cancer diagnosis, previous surgery or radiation treatment.
+A detailed clinical history will be obtained for all patients regarding their general health, prostate cancer diagnosis, previous surgery or radiation treatment.
 This will be followed by a complete physical exam and detailed digital rectal exam.

 Prostate Ultrasound Volume Study

 This high-resolution x-ray study of the pelvis is utilized to look for any pelvic lymph node enlargement or other evidence of cancer presence outside of the prostate region.
 The relationship of the prostate to other normal structures in the pelvis is identified, as well as its association to bony anatomy.
 Contraindications for the prostate seed implant may be detected by this x-ray exam.

 Preparing for the Prostate Seed Implant

 It is important to review with the physician all of the medications being taken, as some drugs, such as “blood thinner” medication, could adversely affect the procedure or cause an unnecessary delay in performing the procedure.